Can Ideas Be Patented?

 Sec.
-2 (ac) defines industrial applicability, according to which a work must have a practical utility in industries in order to be granted a patent.
-The invention should not be vague or exist in abstract.
-It should be something having utility and practicability for industrial purpose.
+2 (ac) defines industrial applicability, according to which work must have a practical utility in industries in order to be granted a patent.
+The invention should not be vague or exist in the abstract.
+It should be something having utility and practicability for industrial purposes.

 Inventions that cannot be patented in India

-1. An invention contrary to the natural law: An invention which violates morality of public at large and disturbs public order cannot be patented.
-Likewise, an invention made to ease gambling, theft, cyber-crimes or any criminal offence cannot be patented.
+1. An invention contrary to the natural law: An invention that violates the morality of the public at large and disturbs public order cannot be patented.
+Likewise, an invention made to ease gambling, theft, cyber-crimes, or any criminal offense cannot be patented.
 Similarly, an invention for commercial exploitation is excluded from being granted the patent.
-Any invention that causes or is likely to cause an adverse effect on humans, animals, plants or environment is not to be patented.
-Only those micro-organisms with genetically modification can be patented which do not fall under Sec.
+Any invention that causes or is likely to cause an adverse effect on humans, animals, plants or the environment is not to be patented.
+Only those micro-organisms with genetic modification can be patented which do not fall under Sec.
 3 (b) can be granted patent.

 3. Discovery of a new property of a known substance: Patent is granted on a new invention and not on an already existing creation.
-Mere finding of a new feature of an already existing creation does not amount to it qualifying for patent, this is for the fact that the creation already existed of which a new feature has been discovered.
+The mere finding of a new feature of an already existing creation does not amount to it qualifying for a patent, this is for the fact that the creation already existed of which a new feature has been discovered.
 Hence, nothing new has been created or invented.
 Various forms of a known substance cannot be granted a patent.
-However, it is only when such discovery results in formation of new product or includes at least one new reactant.
+However, it is only when such discovery results in information about the new products or includes at least one new reactant.

 5. Agriculture and horticulture: A technique for cultivation and agriculture cannot be patented.
 For example, a new type of soil, or a new technique to cultivate crops or food grains cannot be granted patent.

 9. Topography and traditional knowledge: Presentations be it audio or visual is not patented.
-Topography of any circuit cannot be granted patent.
-Traditional knowledge or accrual of traditionally known components is not patentable, unless such knowledge is modified to become a new process or product which is unique and non-obvious.
+The topography of any circuit cannot be granted patent.
+Traditional knowledge or accrual of traditionally known components is not patentable unless such knowledge is modified to become a new process or product which is unique and non-obvious.

 Can an idea be patented?

-For the reason of a mandate disclosure of best mode of performance of invention to be mentioned in the complete application, the idea can be described and filed for patent through provisional application and subsequently one can work a way out with a technique for its performance, within 12 months of filing provisional application and then the complete application may be filed.
-However, it is to be noted that on failure of filing complete application within the stipulated period, the provisional application may be rejected and be held invalid on the grounds of insufficient description of the invention or the method.
+For the reason of mandated disclosure of the best mode of performance of invention to be mentioned in the complete application, the idea can be described and filed for a patent through the provisional application, and subsequently one can work a way out with a technique for its performance, within 12 months of filing a provisional application and then the complete application may be filed.
+However, it is to be noted that on the failure of filing complete application within the stipulated period, the provisional application may be rejected and be held invalid on the grounds of the insufficient description of the invention or the method.